triggermesh/docs/docs/targets/googlecloudstorage.md

 # Event Target for GoogleCloudStorage
-This event target integrates with GoogleCloudStorage by using received CloudEvent messages upload arbitrary blobs.
+This event target integrates with GoogleCloudStorage, using received Cloud Event messages to create Blob items.

 ## Prerequisites

-* Google Storage enabled in Google Cloud Console
-* A Google Cloud Service account with rights to the storage resources and the credentials in JSON format.
+* A storage bucket is expected to exist prior to running this event target.
+If you haven't already done so, create a bucket by following the instructions from the [Cloud Storage How-To Guides](https://cloud.google.com/storage/docs/how-to).

+* A [Service Account](https://cloud.google.com/iam/docs/creating-managing-service-accounts) is required to authenticate the event target and allow it to interact with Google.
+Create a [key in JSON format](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for this service account and save it.
+It is required to be able to run an instance of the Google Cloud Storage event target.

 ## Deploying an Instance of the Target
-Open the Bridge creation screen and add a Target of type GoogleCloudStorage.
+Open the Bridge creation screen and add a Target of type `Google Cloud Storage`.

 In the Target creation form, provide a name for the event Target, and add the following information:

-* **Bucket Name** The Google Cloud Storage Bucket name.
-* **Credentials** Credentails for a Google Service Account in JSON format.
+* **Credentials:** Credentails for a Google Service Account in [JSON format](https://cloud.google.com/iam/docs/creating-managing-service-account-keys)).
+* **Name:** A name to be associated with the deployed Target.
+* **Bucket Name:** The Google Cloud Storage Bucket name.

-Click the `Save` button, the console will self-navigate to the Bridge editor.
-Proceed by adding the remaining components to the Bridge.
+After clicking the `Save` button, you will be taken back to the Bridge editor.
+Proceed by adding the remaining components to the Bridge, and then submit it.

-After submitting the bridge, and allowing some configuration time, a green check mark on the main _Bridges_ page indicates that the bridge with was successfully created.
+A ready status on the main _Bridges_ page indicates that the event Target is ready to interact with Google Cloud Storage.

 ## Event Types